 - 1 Breakfast, 1 Lunch, 1 Dinner

 Espanola is one of the most magical of all the islands.
-As your dingy brings you to shore you’ll see Sea Lion pups sunbathing with Marine Iguanas and Blue Footed Boobies nesting in between, and nearby may be a Galapagos Hawk.
-If it is Booby mating season watch the bonded pairs do the infamous Booby dance (if it’s not mating season, ask your guide to demonstrate - after all it’s their job to teach you about the local fauna!).
+As your dingy brings you to shore see sea lion pups sunbathing with marine iguanas and blue-footed boobies nesting in between, and nearby may be a Galapagos hawk.
+If it is booby mating season watch the bonded pairs do the infamous booby dance (if it’s not mating season, ask your guide to demonstrate - after all it’s their job to teach you about the local fauna!).

-As you make your way around the island you’ll pass by El Soplador , a giant blowhole that explodes to heights reaching 25 feet.
+As you make your way around the island pass by El Soplador, a giant blowhole that explodes to heights reaching 25 feet.
 In the nearby tide pools you can often find lounging sea lions enjoying the blowhole’s misty spray.
-Following lunch on board the yacht, you’ll visit Garner Bay, a great place for sunbathing, swimming and snorkeling.
-Lionfish, Flycatchers, and Galapagos Hawks will keep you company as you relax under the rays of the evening sun.
+Following lunch on board the yacht, visit Garner Bay, a great place for sunbathing, swimming and snorkeling.
+Lionfish, flycatchers, and Galapagos hawks keep you company as you relax under the rays of the evening sun.
 Dinner on the yacht completes your day.

-On your 8th day of visiting the Galapagos you’ll arrive early in the morning to San Cristobal, the capital of the Galapagos.
-The first site will be Kicker Rock or Leon Dormido , a volcanic tuff cone that has been eroded by the wind and marine currents giving it the shape from the distance of a sleeping sea lion.
-This site is now home to Blue Footed Boobies and Frigate Birds amongst many others, which have turned this area into their nesting site.
-After navigating around Kicker Rock you’ll continue on to the Interpretation Center in Puerto Baquerizo, the local branch of the Galapagos National Park Service, where your guide will explain the formation of the islands, how the flora and fauna arrived and were established in Galapagos, as well as visit the corrals where there are several species of giant tortoises under the care of the National Park Service.
-Before taking the flight back to the mainland you will have some time to visit the town on your own for last minute shopping or people watching in the Galapagos.
+Arrive early in the morning to San Cristobal, the capital of the Galapagos.
+The first site is Kicker Rock or Leon Dormido, a volcanic tuff cone that has been eroded by the wind and marine currents giving it the shape from the distance of a sleeping sea lion.
+This site is now home to blue-footed boobies and frigatebirds amongst many others, which have turned this area into their nesting site.
+After navigating around Kicker Rock continue on to the Interpretation Center in Puerto Baquerizo, the local branch of the Galapagos National Park Service, where your guide explains the formation of the islands and how the flora and fauna arrived and were established in Galapagos.
+Visit the corrals where there are several species of giant tortoises under the care of the National Park Service.
+Before taking the flight back to the mainland you have some time to visit the town on your own for last minute shopping or people watching in the Galapagos.